ivanrff/AQI-by-EPA/README.md

 # A Warning

-First thing, there's a problem evidenced in the 'Days with AQI' column.
+First thing, there's a problem evidenced in the `Days with AQI` column.
 Some rows have a low amount of days measured, which can skew the data.

 Example:
 | State  | County | Year | Days with AQI | Good Days | Moderate Days | Unhealthy for Sensitive Groups Days | Unhealthy Days | Very Unhealthy Days | Hazardous Days |